karlcswanson/producer-mic/README.md

 ## Design
 ![design pattern](img/design_inspo.jpg)
 I was looking at different triangle based patterns to put on the front of the mic.
 Could not get them to fit right.
-A few weeks later I found the perfect art deco pattern.
-This was found above the main entrance to the Town of Lake Water Tower and Municipal Building in Milwaukee Wisconsin.
+A few weeks later I found the perfect art deco pattern while on an architectural tour.
+This was found at the Town of Lake Water Tower and Municipal Building in Milwaukee Wisconsin.

 ## PCB Layout
 ![pcb layout](img/pcb_layout.jpg)
 Each symbol in the PCB layout has a corresponding footprint.
 These footprints are added to the PCB.
 I know where I want the mic, switch and pads for the cable to go so those are placed first.
 From there, I place the rest of the components.

 After everything is placed, the nets are turned into routes.
 I use the Route tool draw a path between pads of different components.
 Ground is done last, for that I use a pour to fill in the rest of the space with ground.

 ## Fabrication
 ![kicad layers](img/pcb_layers.jpg)